medaniel93/DigitalAthenaeus/analyses/README.md

 - **Text** - the relevant textual content of the passage specified by the CTS URN (above).
 - **Notes** - human-readable notes.
 May be empty.

+## File: `reuses.csv`

+- **EntityUrn** - a CITE URN uniquely identifying an instance of text-reuse in Athenaeus.
+- **CiteUrn** - a CITE URN (from `authors.csv` or `works.csv` above) identifying the author or work mentioned in Athenaeus.
+- **CtsUrn** - a CTS URN specifying a passage in Athenaeus containing text-reuse.
+This should be a range that *includes* language marking the passage as text-reuse (*verbum dicendi*, etc.)
+- **TextContent** - a string containing the precise textual content, from Athenaeus, that is reused; this will exclude *verba dicendi*, etc.
+- [may be empty; only for extant works] **Analytical Edition URN** - a CTS URN attaching the reused text (from Athenaeus) to the ordered, hierarchical citation scheme of the reused work.
+- [may be empty; only for extant works] **Alignment URN** - a CTS URN specifying text in another edition of the reused work, used to assert an explicit alignment between Athenaeus' language and the language of another text. *E.g.* We see Athenaeus' use of βουλεύεσθαι at 1.18 as an allusion to βουληφόρε at *Iliad* 20.83; this is not a literal string match, nor are the two instances of the same lexical entity; we are asserting an alignment that is not discoverable by any automated process; the **alignment urn** allows us to make this alignment explicit.
+- [may be empty] **Commentary**.
+- **Resp**.
+The editor responsible for asserting the existence of, and documenting, this instance of text reuse.

+**For reuses of works otherwise extant**: Where Athenaeus reuses text from extant works, which exist in other editions with citation schemes, we can produce an Analytical Edition of that work, the "Athenaeus Edition"; this edition can be cited by CTS URNs.

+**For reuses of lost works**: For lost works, there is no citation scheme, nor any inherent order to the text.
+For these, we will produce a *collection* of text-reuse.
+This Collection can be cited by CITE URNs.

 Contents of this repository are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License http://creativecommons.org/licenses/by-sa/4.0/